webino/WebinoDraw/README.md

   - Configurable layout.
   - Decoupled logic from template.
-  - Uses ZF view variables and helpers.
+  - Uses ZF2 view variables and helpers.
   - Works with pure XHTML5.

-  Operates over any template engine.
-This module is intended to be the last view strategy, and it is so powerful that your views can be pure XHTML5.
+  - You can still use phtml, but why!

 ## Setup

   Following steps are necessary to get this module working (considering a zf2-skeleton or very similar application).

-  1. Run `php composer.phar require webino/webino-draw:dev-develop`
+  1. Run: `php composer.phar require webino/webino-draw:dev-develop`
   2. Add `WebinoDraw` to the enabled modules list.

 ## QuickStart